frederic-perez/AmE-dictionary/data/dictionary.md

 __judgment__ _n_ :three::pencil2::hammer: _Legal judgments._
 __judgmental__ _adj_ :pencil2:
 __judicious__ _adj_ _Judicious improvements._
-__jug__ _n_ :two: A large container for liquids, with a narrow mouth and typically a stopper or cap. _We have pulled the cork out of the jug._
+__jug__ _n_ :three: A large container for liquids, with a narrow mouth and typically a stopper or cap. _We have pulled the cork out of the jug._ :camera: _There were gas jugs in the bed of the vehicle._
 __juggernaut__ _n_ :nine::dart: Juggernaut means a massive force.
 If the army marching into your country is a juggernaut, you’re doomed.
 If you’re trying to market a new Cola product, you’re up against corporate giant Coca-Cola, a beverage juggernaut if ever there was one. _Jinx-killing juggernaut._
 __juice box__ _n_ :camera: A small disposable carton containing a single serving of fruit juice or fruit drink.
 __juice__ _n_ _slang_ :three: Energy, power.